Mesh Doctor

 Then, if you are interested in a specific module, you can ask for its documentation using the mesh-doctor module_name --help pattern.
 For example

-$ mesh-doctor collocated_nodes --help
+$ mesh-doctor collocatedNodes --help

-usage: mesh_doctor.py collocated_nodes [-h] --tolerance TOLERANCE
+usage: meshDoctor.py collocatedNodes [-h] --tolerance TOLERANCE

 options: